-Three separate committees have oversight of the university’s Emergency Response Plan.
-The Crisis Policy Team is responsible for and has the authority to establish new policy, amend existing emergency plan procedures, and approve budget requests for the relevant material and fiscal resources required to effectively mitigate the emergency while maintaining NIMS compliancy.
+- The Crisis Policy Team (CPT) is responsible for, and has the authority to establish new policy and/or amend existing ERP procedures, approve budget requests for relevant material and fiscal resource needs, as required to mitigate the incident.

 - The Crisis Response Team (CRT) is composed of staff who have the responsibility and authority of determining and implementing all appropriate measures to respond to any emergency or disaster that may affect the university.
 When convened in response to an actual or perceived crisis, the CRT will have decision-making power regarding the university response.

 The university utilizes the Incident Command System to respond to all emergencies on campus.
 The senior vice president for operations and finance serves as the overall emergency director during any major emergency or disaster, and has the authority to declare a campus state of emergency.
 The facility services director is the primary emergency coordinator overseeing coordination of the emergency response, mitigation and recovery operations.
 The campus safety director is alternate emergency coordinator.